• Home

 What is the Amazon conversion rate?

-Your Amazon conversion rate is the percentage of clicks on your Amazon ad that convert to sales.
+Your Amazon conversion rate is the percentage of clicks on your Amazon PPC ad that convert to sales.
 Essentially, your conversion rate shows you how many people are actually making a purchase directly after viewing your product listing.

 Wrap Up

 Learning about computing conversion cost is as simple as dividing the total amount spent on a marketing campaign by the number of conversions it results in.
-Once you calculate conversion, you can use the information to better allocate your budget and improve returns.
+Once you assess conversion, you can use the information to better allocate your budget and improve returns.
 Or you can use the conversion cost to confirm that your changes to campaigns were effective.
 In the case of high conversion costs, there is always room for improvement.

 How much did you enjoy this article?